mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

   console.log(`Mouse moving app listening at http://localhost:${port}/index.html`)
 })
 ```
-In the Project2_Part1_Question_1 directory, run the following two commands:
+In the Project2_Part1_Question_1 directory, run the following three commands:

 ```
-npm init
-node index.js
+npm init               note: accept the defaults npm install express node index.js
 ```
 You should be able to use a browser to visit http://localhost:3000/index.html.